 - Q: Is a FLAS fellow allowed to work during the fellowship award period?

-FLAS fellows are allowed to work during the award period but cannot be required to work in exchange for the FLAS fellowship.
+FLAS fellows are allowed to TA during the award period.
+They are also allowed to work at UCLA or elsewhere during the award period but cannot be required to work in exchange for the FLAS fellowship.
 Check with your FLAS coordinator.
 Some Centers limit the amount of student employment of fellowship recipients.

 - Q: Can I study at the beginning level outside the United States (graduate students only)?

 No, unless there is no equivalent language program in the United States.

 - Q: I am a graduate student doing dissertation research.
 Can I use my academic year FLAS fellowship for dissertation research?

 Yes, but special permission is required and this is the lowest priority.
 Graduate students who receive FLAS for dissertation research must conduct fieldwork partly abroad and must enroll in only dissertation research independent study courses for a letter grade for the entire academic year.